 Follow up with an exfoliating moisturizer like SLMD Skincare Glycolic Acid Body Lotion, which also contains shea butter to lock in soothing moisture.

-This duo is now available in smaller, try-me sizes — as well as in the best-selling Body Smoothing System.
+This duo is also available in the best-selling Body Smoothing System.

 Body bumps are one of the most common concerns I hear from patients.
 Sometimes it can be hard for people to tell if it’s acne or keratosis pilaris — but skin type and location of the bumps are two key things dermatologists look for.
 I created my two SLMD Skincare body regimens — Body Acne System and Body Smoothing System — to provide everyone with effective treatments.